goodalexander/goodalexander.github.io/content/posts/the-blackprint.md

 Fourth - the failure of government does not imply the failure of technology.
 The possibility of radical life extension, access to the AI based economy, and other things I believe in are technological in origin and totally unrelated to the other asset which would traditionally benefit in such an enviromnent (gold).

+In summary - an artificially forced set of rate cuts, neccesary to prop up an illegitimate government, will generate a rush of speculative capital that will not flow into traditional store of value assets such as stocks, real estate and Gold.
+Instead, this money will flow into a new asset class better suited to an economy driven by technology but buffetted by instability.

 ## The Primacy of the Attention Economy and Speculation and its Link to Crypto

 The collapse of the sovereign’s legitimacy is inextricably linked to two other concepts: financial speculation, and the attention economy.